devopsgroup-io/catapult/README.md

 ## Data Protection ##

-Catapult introduces many best practice data protection measures, however, security of personal data is ultimately your responsibility.
+Catapult introduces many best practice data protection measures, however, the security of personal data is ultimately your responsibility.
 Generally speaking, if personal information is compromised, you are required by law to notify the party.
-Laws vary country-by-country and state-by-state, and can be enforcable in the state or country where the individual is physically located when the data is collected.
+Laws vary country-by-country and state-by-state and can be enforceable in the state or country where the individual is physically located when the data is collected.
 This means that, even if your website is hosted within the U.S., you could potentially be subject to another country's data protection laws.
-The main principles of data protection, include:
+The main principles of data protection include:

 * Privacy by design
 * Right to access